jeugregg/balanced-bag-ai/README.md

 This web app is a portfolio manager on the StarkNet blockchain ([StarkNet website](https://starkware.co/starknet/)) designed to automatically rebalance your wallet assets using AI.

+To be effective, you need to execute it every weeks or months.

 Demo live here : [https://balanced-bag-ai.netlify.app/](https://balanced-bag-ai.netlify.app/)

 **Features:**